-The doctors at our Eye Care Clinic have extensive experience in the pre-operative evaluation and post-operative care of LASIK and other vision correction procedures.
+The doctors at our Fuquay Eye Care have extensive experience in LASIK and other vision correction procedures.

 We will evaluate your eyes in a comprehensive eye exam and discuss your visual goals to help determine if you are an appropriate candidate for LASIK, PRK or Cataract Refractive Technology.
 If you have appropriate goals and there are no contraindications for the procedure, we will recommend a pre-operative evaluation to determine suitability for refractive surgery.
 This evaluation includes: